coldcolacos/ACE2005_demo/README.md

 for gz in *.gz; do gunzip $gz; done
 ```

-(2) split by stanfordcorenlp, CentOS is OK but some trouble for macOS
+(2) Split by stanfordcorenlp, CentOS is OK but some trouble for macOS